STANAG Magazines | Ya got some? Get these rifles!

 Thankfully, the rifle is still easily combat accurate out to 500 yards and beyond with proper ammunition.
 Personally, I find it to be an ideal suppressor host simply because its reduced length and rearward point of balance help negate the additional weight of running a sound suppressor like the Surefire RC2.

 There are plenty of options available today that run these common, inexpensive magazines.
 While the overwhelming majority are simply AR-15s or derivatives of them, there are a few exceptions out there for the discerning collector or enthusiast.
 The four above are among my favorite, but I’d be lying if I said I didn’t also enjoy a run-of-the-mill AR-15 as well.
-But for shooters who either don’t want an AR-15 or simply want a reliable rifle that uses common available magazines, the market is larger than most think.
+But for shooters who either don’t want an AR-15 or simply want a reliable rifle that uses the commonly available STANAG magazine, the market is larger than most think.
 You just have to know where to look.